 - Army foundation:

-The Belgian Armed Forces was established after Belgium became independent in October 1830.
-Since that time Belgian armed forces have fought in WWI, WWII, Korean War, Kosovo, Somalia and Afghanistan.
+The Belgian Armed Forces were established after Belgium became independent in October 1830.
+Since that time, the Belgian armed forces have fought in WWI, WWII, Korean War, Kosovo, Somalia and Afghanistan.

 - Current size and structure

 4818 M. USD in 2019, 0,90% of its GDP